smapiot/piral/docs/tutorials/14-converters.md

 }
 ```

-Besides the way to declare the converter the dependencies (in this case `vue`, as well as for development purposes the dependencies `vue-template-compiler` and `@vue/component-compiler-utils`) need to be included.
+Besides the way to declare the converter, the dependencies (in this case `vue`, as well as for development purposes the dependencies `vue-template-compiler` and `@vue/component-compiler-utils`) need to be included.

 Another thing to consider is that the way above would be quite verbose in case of multiple registrations.
 Here we can use an abstraction: